Swasbuckler/chat-room-server/README.md

 This project was inspired by a YouTube video from Tech With Tim called "[Python Live Chat Room Tutorial Using Flask & SocketIO](https://www.youtube.com/watch?v=mkXdvs8H7TA)" where Python was solely used to create the Chat Application.\
 It is a Full Stack Application with React as the Frontend and a Python Backend using Flask for the Backend Server and SocketIO from the Real Time Connection.

-Repository of the Python Backend for this application: https://github.com/Swasbuckler/chat-room-react
+Repository of the React Frontend for this application: https://github.com/Swasbuckler/chat-room-react

 ## What have I Achieved and Learnt through this Project